bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:01:38

-Gaby, So it started back in 2017, if I remember correctly.
+It started back in 2017, if I remember correctly.
 That was the last year of my PhD.
 I came to the States for the first time, those are not feelings, those are facts, to work with Andrew Miller, which is a quite renowned researcher for peer-to-peer in Bitcoin.